 Students following pathways in two subjects can adjust their studies at level 6 to take more modules in one subject or can maintain an equally balanced programme of modules in each subject.
 The precise award title (Joint Hons or Major/Minor Hons) depends on the total number of credit achieved in each subject at levels 5 and 6 - for further information see the table at the end of this document.

 Major Pathway Requirements at Level 6

-Major Pathway students must take 75 or 90 credits from the table above to include ENSC3001 OR ENSC3002 (30 CREDITS), AND ENVS3100 (15 credits) AND ENVS3004 (15 credits) AND ENVS3105 (15 credits)
+Major Pathway students must take either 75 or 90 credits from the table above to include ENSC3002 (30 CREDITS) AND ENVS3004 (15 credits) AND ENVS3105 (15 credits)

 Joint Pathway Requirements at Level 6